chika-games/RPG-Maker-Specifications/lmt.md

 These tags are used in the [Map Start Structure](#map-start-structure).

 #### Party Map ID Tag
-This tag specifies the party's starting map ID.
+This tag specifies the player's starting map ID.

 | Field | Type | Description |
 | --- | --- | --- |